Massachusetts Paid Family and Medical Leave (PFML) is here

 It is unlawful for an employer to discriminate or retaliate against a covered individual for exercising any right under the PFML law.

-Doorways Employment Law, LLC specializes in employment law counseling, strategic advice and representation to employees and small and medium-sized businesses across Massachusetts, including with respect to Massachusetts Paid Family and Medical Leave.
+Doorways Employment Law, LLC specializes in employment law counseling, strategic advice and representation to employees and businesses across Massachusetts, including with respect to Massachusetts Paid Family and Medical Leave.
 Contact Doorways for a PFML consultation.